kingsaint/InductiveExplainableLinkPrediction/README.md

 pytorch 1.4.0 <br>
 tqdm 4.9.0

-All experiments are run on NVIDIA TitanX GPUs with 24GB memory.
+All experiments are run on NVIDIA Titan RTX GPUs with 24GB memory.

 ### Data
 Processed data is provided in the ```data``` folder.